swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in applications.md

 This article focuses on how ``ServiceGroup`` works, and how you can adopt it in your application.
-If you are interested in how to properly implement a service, go check out the article: <doc:How-to-adopt-ServiceLifecycle-in-libraries>.
+If you are interested in how to properly implement a service, go check out the article: <doc:Adopting-ServiceLifecycle-in-libraries>.

 ### How does the ServiceGroup actor work?